Your browser is out of date.

 For independent travelers without their own means of transport, this leaves the train or a (shared) taxi.
 Some buses also exist.
 All three are inexpensive and relatively comfortable ways of getting around Turkmenistan.
 Minibuses and taxis leave when full, while large buses leave according to a timetable.

-In cities, cabs or buses will take you around.
+In cities, taxis or buses will take you around.
 Winter has little effect on the transport system in Turkmenistan.

 Entrance fee – $6